betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 development time is spent on solving the problem that motivated the development.

-This approach depends on adhering to certain minimal code standards to ensure that prototypes can be generalized with reasonable effort once their reuse potential has been identified.
-Specifically, prototype code should:
+The. lazy refactoring approach depends on adhering to certain minimal code standards to ensure that prototypes can be generalized with reasonable effort once their reuse potential has been identified.
+Specifically, prototype code should do the followig:
-* Be under version control to track the logical development, e.g., with git.
+* Be under version control to track the logical development, for example, with git.
-* Provide minimal documentation, a README file is a must.
-As a benchmark, the documentation should be sufficient such that it is possible to digest the logical flow of the code without significant effort.
+* Provide minimal documentation: a README file is a must.
+As a benchmark, the documentation should be sufficient such that one can digest the logical flow of the code without significant effort.
-* Adhere to some common sense style standard applicable for the used programming language (e.g. PEP8 for Python or the C++ Core Guidelines).
+* Adhere to some common sense  standard applicable for the programming language used (e.g., PEPs for Python or the C++ Core Guidelines).
 * Be validated (ideally against known results) in the context of the scientific application.